Already worthy: 3 strategies to break free from people pleasing

 This lifestyle is hard on the body.
 Your muscles stay tense.
 Your mind constantly wonders.
 Your body never gets enough rest.
 Plus, you don’t get to enjoy the moments of your life because your happiness is placed in the hands of your children, your spouse, your family members or friends.

-To break free and stay free, you have to know who you are, whose you are and what you are called to do.
+To break free from people pleasing and stay free, you have to know who you are, whose you are and what you are called to do.
 You will ONLY know this in Christ.
 He alone reveals to you His purpose and the divine plan for your life.
 He alone reveals the gifts and talents placed within your being when He created you.
 So, be intentional in your time with Him in His word and in prayer.
 Listen to the still, small voice of the Holy Spirit directing your steps and expanding your vision.

 1 See what great love the Father has lavished on us, that we should be called children of God!
 And that is what we are!
 The reason the world does not know us is that it did not know him.
 2 Dear friends, now we are children of God, and what we will be has not yet been made known.
 But we know that when Christ appears, we shall be like him, for we shall see him as he is.
 (1 John 3:1-2)